Syllabus for the Gateless Academy

 • How much should you change your work to get published?

-• How many do you send, how long should you wait?
+• How many do you send out, how long should you wait?

 • How do you build your career as an author beyond the book?